eatwanderexplore/mini-reddit/README.md

 # Site Deployment

-The site is deployed through netlify.
+The site is deployed through github pages.
 It is connected directly to github and pulls from the mini-reddit repository.

 # Features